andrewbranch/gatsby-remark-vscode/README.md

         // All options are optional.
 Defaults shown here.
         options: {
           colorTheme: 'Dark+ (default dark)', // Read on for list of included themes.
 Also accepts object and function forms.
-          wrapperClassName: '',   // Additional class put on 'pre' tag
+          wrapperClassName: '',   // Additional class put on 'pre' tag.
+Also accepts function to set the class dynamically.
-          getWrapperClassName: ({ // Function allowing dynamic setting of additional class names on 'pre' tag language,             //   - the language specified for the code fence markdownNode,         //   - the gatsby-transformer-remark GraphQL node codeFenceNode,        //   - the Markdown AST node of the current code fence parsedOptions         //   - any options set on the code fence alongside the language (more on this later) }) => '',
           injectStyles: true,     // Injects (minimal) additional CSS for layout and scrolling
           extensions: [],         // Extensions to download from the marketplace to provide more languages and themes
           extensionDataDirectory: // Absolute path to the directory where extensions will be downloaded.
 Defaults to inside node_modules.